Who Needs to Be Listed on Homeowners Insurance?

 To stay fully insured, review your policy regularly and make sure all relevant people are accurately included.

-Many homeowners have questions about who should be named on their policy and how different roles (like co-owners, lenders or family members) affect coverage.
-Here are clear answers to some of the most common questions.
+Many homeowners ask who should be named on their policy and how different roles (like co-owners, lenders or family members) affect coverage.
+Here are answers to some of the most common questions.

 Do both spouses need to be listed on homeowners insurance?